dshkim/job-market-analysis/README.md

 ### Results

- ![Visualization of Most Optimal Data Scientist Skills in the US in 2023](images/most_optimal_ds_skills.png) *Most optimal skills for Data Scientists in the US in 2023*
+ ![Visualization of Most Optimal Data Scientist Skills in the US in 2023](images/most_optimal_ds_skills.png)

+*Most optimal skills for Data Scientists in the US in 2023*

 ### Insights

 * The scatter plot above shows that most of the `programming` skills are both highly in-demand AND highly paid.
-Indicating that these skills are not only foundational, but highly needed as a Data Scientist.

-* Machine Learning packages such as `Tensorflow` appear as one of the the highest paid skill but appear in less than 10% of job postings which indicate that it might be a specialized skill that is highly paid for certain companies/industries.
+* Machine Learning packages such as `Tensorflow` appear as one of the highest-paid skills but appear in less than 10% of job postings which indicates that it is more of a specialized skill that is highly paid for certain companies/industries.

-* Cloud related technologies seem to rank second in terms of most optimal tools.
-Skills such as `Apache Spark`, `Azure`, and `Hadoop` are all skills related to big data and cloud computing that seem to be highly paid.
+* Cloud/big data-related technologies seem to rank second in terms of most optimal tools.
+Skills such as `Apache Spark`, `Azure`, and `Hadoop` are all skills related to big data and cloud computing that seem to be in demand and pay well.

-* Lastly, the overall spread of these skills, and especially the lack of skills in the upper right corner of the graph (which indicates highly paid and highly in demand) showcases that there are not a lot of specific skills that are highly sought after and highly rewarded for Data Scientists.
-This indicates that the skillsets of Data Scientists will vary across different job postings, companies, and industries, and thus make it hard for a Data Scientist to pick a group of "optimal" skills they should pick up and learn.
+* Finally, the distribution of skills, particularly the scarcity of skills in the upper right corner of the graph (which represents both high demand and high compensation), highlights that hardly any skills are simultaneously highly sought after and highly rewarded for Data Scientists.
+This suggests that the skillsets required to become a successful Data Scientist are not standardized and can vary significantly across different jobs, companies, and industries.
+As a result, it can be challenging for Data Scientists to identify a definitive set of "optimal" skills to acquire.